-In addition to the overall data, the new biomarker subpopulation findings are consistent with the mechanism of action of TPST-1120: patients with b-catenin activating mutations (21% in this study (n=7)) showed a confirmed ORR of 43% and a disease control rate ("DCR") of 100% in the TPST-1120 arm; and distinct from the control arm, the TPST-1120 arm was consistently active across PD-L1 negative tumors with a confirmed ORR of 27% in the TPST-1120 arm, compared to a reduced ORR of 7% for the control arm.
+In addition to the overall data, the biomarker subpopulation findings are consistent with the mechanism of action of amezalpat: patients with b-catenin activating mutations (21% in this study (n=7)) showed a confirmed ORR of 43% and a disease control rate ("DCR") of 100% in the amezalpat arm; and distinct from the control arm, the amezalpat arm was consistently active across PD-L1 negative tumors with a confirmed ORR of 27% in the amezalpat arm, compared to a reduced ORR of 7% for the control arm.

 These randomized data build upon clinical data from Phase 1 trials, both as a monotherapy and in combination with an anti-PD1 therapy, nivolumab, that were reported at a podium presentation at the American Society of Clinical Oncology ("ASCO") annual meeting in June 2022.
-RECIST responses were also observed in this study at the two highest TPST-1120 doses in combination with nivolumab for an ORR of those cohorts of 30% (three of 10 patients), including in patients who previously progressed on anti-PD-1 (-L1) therapy.
-We believe the next step in TPST-1120 development is a pivotal Phase 3 in first-line HCC and are planning to meet with the FDA in 2024 towards that goal, and given the totality of the data, also have interest in development in kidney cancer ("RCC") and potentially other indications.
+RECIST responses were also observed in this study at the two highest amezalpat doses in combination with nivolumab for an ORR of those cohorts of 30% (three of 10 patients), including in patients who previously progressed on anti-PD-1 (-L1) therapy.

+We believe the next step in amezalpat's development is a pivotal Phase 3 trial in first-line HCC and anticipate receiving feedback from the FDA during the third quarter of 2024 towards that goal, and given the totality of the data, also have interest in development in kidney cancer ("RCC") and potentially other indications.

-Our second clinical program, TPST-1495, a dual antagonist of the EP2 and EP4 receptors of prostaglandin E2, is in an ongoing Phase 1 combination trial in patients with endometrial cancer.
-Data from the TPST-1495 Phase 1 trial was presented at the ASCO annual meeting in June 2023.
-Additionally, we are planning to advance TPST-1495 in a new indication, Familial Adenomatous Polyposis ("FAP"), for which there are no approved therapies.
+Our second clinical program, TPST-1495, is a dual antagonist of the EP2 and EP4 receptors of prostaglandin E2.
+Data from the TPST-1495 Phase 1 trial was presented at the ASCO annual meeting in June 2023, and we are planning to advance TPST-1495 in a new indication, Familial Adenomatous Polyposis ("FAP"), for which there are no approved systemic therapies.
 Given that prostaglandin signaling is implicated in FAP and based on positive preclinical data in a relevant mouse model, we believe there is strong mechanistic support for this approach.
-We are working with the Cancer Prevention Clinical Trials Network on a National Cancer Institute ("NCI")-funded Phase 2 study and subject to final approval from the consortium, plan to start the study in 2024.
+We are working with the Cancer Prevention Clinical Trials Network on a National Cancer Institute ("NCI")-funded Phase 2 study and subject to final approval, plan to start the study in the second half of 2024.